10 Reasons to Tell Your Kids the Truth about Santa

 YOU WANT YOUR KIDS TO BEHAVE FOR THE RIGHT REASONS, NOT SO THEY CAN GET STUFF

 Let's be honest.
-You've heard this tried before:
+You've heard parents run this rhetoric before:

 Parents are using Santa for leverage.
 They threaten their kids into good behavior.
 We need to be diligently teaching our kids obedience.
-But not only that, teach them about the motivations behind their behavior as well.
-It's not easy, but let's not employ Santa as a parenting tactic, it's not proper, and it just doesn't work.
+But not only that, teach them the proper motivation behind their behavior as well.
+It's not easy, but let's not employ Santa as a parenting tactic.
+It's not proper, and it just doesn't work.

 YOU DON'T WANT YOUR KIDS TO BE EMBARRASSED